Christmas Across America: A Unique Way to Celebrate the Holidays in Each State

 Connecticut: Lantern Light Tours

-For 36 years, the town of Mystic has hosted a progressive performance, which attendees follow by lantern light, through its historic buildings.
+For decades, the town of Mystic has hosted a progressive performance, which attendees follow by lantern light, through its historic buildings.

 Delaware: Yuletide at Winterthur